cha87de/clouds-exercises/ex-5/lesson-mediawiki_docker.md

 Create a new virtual machine with Ubuntu 16.04 and install Docker (or use the Docker VM from lesson 1).
 Make sure to allow incoming tcp access to port 80.
-Download and extract the dockerfiles.zip file from Moodle and copy it into your virtual machine.
+Download and extract the dockerfiles.zip file and copy it into your virtual machine.
 Inside the extracted folder, you find four folders, one for each component.
 Most sub folders contain a file called `Dockerfile`, and some other files like configuration files or the database dump.
 Before we continue,